Bahlool: Becoming Bahlūl

-Most of Bahloul's advices are about the last day: think about your end, that the world is transitory; However, the other world is hardly beautiful.
+Most of Bahloul's advice is about the last day: think about your end, that the world is transitory; however, the other world is hardly beautiful.
 This idea has led to the creation of a beautiful and mystical piece describing the world of the hereafter.
 A debate about forgiveness has the smell of Sufism.
 Some stories show his cleverness in world affairs.